sswashbu/housing-connect/README.md

 property owner should be able to post a listing of their properties with a picture and description.
 Potential tenants should be able to search and filter the list of the properties.

+## Important!
+Read me.
+Due to issues with merging the bootstrap integration branch to the master, the demoable version is in the **bootstrap-integration branch**.
+This is because Alex Petrusca thought he had merged the branch into the master but apparently it didn't happen.
+Therefore we have the old styled website and the new redesigned bootstrap version.
+Although both should still have the same functionality but with different stylings.
+The bootstrap version also has a few minor issues noticed after the freeze which was fixed and pushed to a new branch called **bootstrap-integration-fixed**.
+The latest scrum docs are still pushed only to **master**.

+## Installation Steps
+1. Download and extract the zip or pull a clone of the branch.
+2. Go into the local file directory and run **npm -install**
+3. Go back to the root directory and run **firebase serve --only functions,hosting** to run the site on a localhost.
+4. The site should now be up.

+## Links
 These should link to the google drive stuff for this project, assuming nothing bad happens to the links.

  * User Stories - https://drive.google.com/open?id=1LQheMcZzE56BlxwpTqsizyO1pfd_hQnCCRPR31tyWKc